originphp/website/source/docs/model/entities.md

 ## Custom Entity Classes

-By default the `Origin\Entity` class is used for each row of a model, however you can use your own `Entity` classes.
+By default the `Origin\Model\Entity` class is used for each row of a model, however you can use your own `Entity` classes.

 Create a your `Entity` files in the `app/Model/Entity` folder